 The 2000’s marked a time of facility growth for Coating Place.
 From 2001 to 2003, Coating Place fabricated two Model 3200, 3-nozzle units for production and added an enlarged warehouse for raw and finished material storage.
 It was also during this time that Coating Place was granted a DEA license to work with controlled substances, greatly expanding the products that the company was capable of producing.

 Coating Place expanded its administrative offices in 2011 and also built a larger, ambient controlled substance warehouse to allow for more adequate storage of raw and finished materials.
 In January of 2012, Coating Place expanded its manufacturing capabilities with the purchase of a processing facility in Sauk City, Wisconsin.
-This facility currently focuses on specialty chemical products with its three 7-nozzle Wurster units.
-In 2014, the Sauk City Specialty Chemical facility expanded by 55,000 ft2 bringing its total processing and storage space to 110,000 ft2 with the capability to fabricate and operate 8 additional Wurster fluid bed coating units.
+This facility originally focused on specialty chemical products with its three 7-nozzle Wurster units.
+In 2014, the Sauk City facility expanded by 55,000 ft2 bringing its total processing and storage space to 110,000 ft2 with the capability to fabricate and operate 8 additional Wurster fluid bed coating units.
+The Sauk City facility was upgraded and became FDA-approved for food manufacturing in 2019.
+The Sauk City facility now focuses on Food & Specialty products.

 Looking to the Future